Conference of National Armaments Directors (CNAD)

 The CNAD and its substructures meet in Allied format, with a significant number of groups also open to partners.

 The CNAD meets twice a year at the level of National Armaments Directors (NADs), with the NATO Secretary General serving as Chair.
 During these biannual meetings, the CNAD sets the direction of the Conference’s work and oversees that of the CNAD subordinate structures.

 Regular meetings at the level of the in-house Representatives of the National Armaments Directors (NADREPs) ensure the day-to-day implementation of the CNAD’s objectives.

 The work of the CNAD is prepared and supported by its subordinate committees.

-The CNAD provides member, and in some cases partner, countries opportunities to cooperate on equipment and research projects.
-At the same time, it facilitates exchange of information on national programmes to the benefit of individual countries and to NATO as a whole.
+The CNAD provides member countries, and in some cases partners, with opportunities to cooperate on equipment and research projects.
+At the same time, it facilitates the exchange of information on national programmes to the benefit of individual countries and to NATO as a whole.

 The CNAD was established in 1966 to provide a flexible and open framework for armaments cooperation within the Alliance.
 Over the decades, the CNAD has continued to adapt to the evolving security environment, facilitating dialogue among diverse countries and fostering multinational cooperation in capability development, acquisition and delivery.